Don’t be Surprised

-A recent study conducted out of NYU searching Google for plastic surgeons yielded hundreds of doctors that aren’t plastic surgeons marketing themselves as plastic surgeons online, including general surgeons, dermatologists, internal medicine doctors, gynecologists, emergency room doctors, dentists, urologists, anesthesiologists, and even a phlebotomist.
+A recent study conducted out of NYU searching Google for plastic surgeons yielded hundreds of doctors that aren’t plastic surgeons.
+They are doctors marketing themselves as plastic surgeons online.
+These doctors may be general surgeons, dermatologists, internal medicine doctors, gynecologists, emergency room doctors, dentists, urologists, anesthesiologists, and phlebotomists.

 Why and how can this be?
 For one, it isn’t illegal for a gynecologist to perform a breast augmentation, just as it isn’t illegal for a plastic surgeon to perform a hysterectomy.
 It is just unwise.
 The sad truth is that a lot of physicians are feeling big payment cuts by health insurance and Medicare making the practice of being a physician virtually cost prohibitive.

 The number of physicians closing their solo practices and joining hospitals over the last few years have been staggering.
 Thus, many have turned to cash services to avoid the third party payer system (health insurance) to make additional income to keep afloat.
 Why would a general surgeon:

 - drive to a hospital at 2 am to evaluate a patient and make a diagnosis – a skill that took 16 years and often $200,000 in loans to accrue

 - wait an hour for the operating room team to assemble, perform a 1 hour appendectomy

 - see the patient the next day in the hospital, and cover his care for the next 90 days

 - and assume major liability for a total of — wait for it — $500?